AnNOtis/FullStackEngineerChallenge/README.md

 I've predefined some mock data that can be played around.

-You can go to [Login page](http://localhost:8080/login), and choose either **login as user** or **login as admin** as a quick start.
+You can go to [Login page](http://localhost:8080/login), and choose either **"Login as employee"** or **"Login as admin"** as a quick start.

-To explore features, just click left top menu button to see a list of it.
+To explore features, click the left-top menu button to see a list of it.

 ## Tech stack